minhazmiraz/UVA/README.md

     International Islamic University Chittagong (IIUC)

 # Please ignore this repository.
-This is just a private repository which i used to store all my program file created or solved (will create) in my entire university life.
+This is just a private repository which i used to store all my solved UVA program file.